 What is an Individualized Degree Completion Plan (IDCP)?

 An IDCP takes the Suggested Degree Completion Plan of your major (or concentration

-or track) and personalizes it for your academic career according to your unique needs,
+or track) and personalizes it for your academic career given your unique needs, goals,

-goals, and aspirations.
-This plan could help you save time and money by highlighting
+and aspirations.
+This plan could help you save time and money by highlighting a more

 Who needs to complete an IDCP?